ShaunGittins/GameEngine/README.md

 ## Other

-### Future features
+### Future Features
-* OpenGL or an alternative rather than default SDL renderer so that shaders can be implemented
+* OpenGL or an alternative rather than SDL_Renderer to allow shaders to be implemented
 * Code component to extend entity functionality
-* Message / Event system (and then collision)
+* Message / Event system (and then collision using the system)
-* IMGUI
 * More primitives (circles, triangles)
 * UUID
 * CMake